 Measures to improve sustainability and prosperity in aquaculture are driven largely by the application of innovative technologies.
 Looking toward the future development and expansion of aquaculture, there are several areas that warrant additional investment in innovation.
-The NASAPI presents an opportunity to address the following needs within the west coast marine finfish aquaculture sector.
+The NASAPI presents an opportunity to address the following needs within the West Coast shellfish aquaculture sector.